Siding Nailer vs Roofing Nailer: Which is Best for Your Needs?

 Roofing Nailer Overview

-Looking at them side by side, it can still be difficult to tell a roofing nailer apart from a siding nailer.
+Looking at them side by side, it can still be challenging to tell a roofing nailer apart from a siding nailer.
 Since roofing nailers are much cheaper, many would prefer to purchase one to perform the job of a siding nailer.
 But these fire completely different fasteners, so that’s not going to work the way you might hope.

 These Nails Need to Come Out